Welcome to the 2nd of three blog posts in the List Building Series.

 We will go over two ways to do this.

 - Create a blog post series first comprising 3 to 5 blog posts about one topic.
-You’ll offer the entire content from the series as the upgrade offer as a PDF file.
+You’ll offer the entire content from the series as an upgrade offer as a PDF file.

 - Start with the content upgrade offer first such as a short report, eBook, or webinar recording you already have.
 What you’ll do is take that info and brainstorm future blog posts that will be a good fit for this upgrade offer.